Costenho19/omnibotgenesis/replit.md

 ## Overview

 OMNIX V6.5.4 INSTITUTIONAL+ is an enterprise-grade automated cryptocurrency and stock trading system designed for 24/7 operation with multi-user support.
-Its primary purpose is paper trading to build a credible track record (500+ trades, 55%+ win rate) for investor presentations, targeting **$1M seed funding at $11.5M pre-money valuation** from UAE/GCC investors.
+Its primary purpose is paper trading to build a credible track record for investor presentations, targeting $1M seed funding at $11.5M pre-money valuation.
 Key capabilities include AI integration, post-quantum cryptography, real-time market analysis, Non-Markovian Temporal Memory with On-Chain Data Intelligence, adaptive parameter calibration, institutional portfolio optimization, derivatives trading, and dual-market support for Kraken (crypto) and Alpaca (stocks).
 The system aims for 20-50 trades/day with a 55%+ win rate, multi-crypto scanning, and tiered signal strengths.

 ## User Preferences